-TOL AVIATION MARKET STUDY FORECAST ASSUMPTIONS
+TABLE 2-7 TOL AVIATION MARKET STUDY FORECAST ASSUMPTIONS

-Type of Base Medium High Service Scenario Scenario Scenario Legacy Legacy returns with one market in 2025.
+Type of Service ULCC Base Scenario Low Scenario Medium Scenario High Scenario Legacy No Service Legacy returns with one market in 2025.
 Legacy returns with two markets in 2025.
 Legacy returns with two markets in 2025.
 A new market is added in 2030 ULCC Maintains current service with one new market by 2026.
+Maintains current service with one new market by 2026.
 Maintains current service with one new market by 2024 and two new markets by 2025.
 Maintains current service with one new market by 2024, two new markets by 2025, and two new markets by 2030.

-In comparison of the two TAF data sets, the 2021 FAA TAF was found to be too high and quick a return to pre-COVID activity levels given the anticipated change in the aviation market and service at TOL.
-Furthermore, the 2022 FAA TAF featured too low a projection, not accounting for the anticipated return of legacy service in the near-term planning period.
-The Base Case scenario sits roughly in the middle of the FY2021 and FY2022 TAFs and details a reasonable representation of anticipated enplanement growth through the planning period.
-As such, the Base Case scenario is carried forward in this study as the preferred forecast.
-Enplanement demand levels associated with that forecast for each planning year is detailed below in Table 2-8.
+In comparison of the two TAF data sets, the 2021 FAA TAF assumed a much quicker return to pre-COVID activity levels than is expected given the anticipated change in the aviation market and service at TOL.
+Furthermore, the 2022 FAA TAF featured too low a projection across the planning horizon, not accounting for the anticipated return of legacy service within the planning period.
+The Low scenario, the most conservative of growth scenarios anticipating return of legacy carrier service, sits roughly in the middle of the FY2021 and FY2022 TAFs and details a reasonable representation of anticipated enplanement growth through the planning period.
+AS the ULCC Base scenario and the 2022 TAF are built on the same methodology of only continued ULCC service and growth at TOL, both projections are relatively close across the planning horizon.
+The enplanement demand levels associated with the ULCC Base forecast for each planning year in comparison with each TAF are detailed below in Table 2-8.